cbaker6/CertificateSigningRequest/README.md

 - In your project Targets, click on "General"
 - Place "iOSCSRSwift.framework" in "Embedded Binaries" and "Linked Frameworks and Libraries"
+- Then, simply place import iOSCSRSwift at the top of any file that needs the framework.

 Note2: You can get your publicKey in bit by querying it from the iOS keychain using String(kSecReturnData): kCFBooleanTrue in your query (see "setUp()" in iOSCSRSwiftTests.swift).